RetroDECK/ES-DE/USERGUIDE-DEV.md

 chmod +x ./rpcs3-v0.0.19-13103-cc21d1b3_linux64.AppImage
 ```

-At the moment the following emulators are supported in AppImage format when using the bundled configuration:
+The following emulators are supported in AppImage format when using the bundled configuration:

 | System name  | Emulator    | Filename configuration          |
 | :----------- | :---------- | :------------------------------ |